APPLY TO MESSIAH

 Can I fit in a study abroad program with a major in this department?

 Students are increasingly interested in pursuing study abroad experiences.
-Here at Messiah University, we offer a number of January or May term cross-cultural experiences that fulfill a General Education requirement, and are easy to fit into one’s schedule.
+Here at Messiah University, we offer several May term cross-cultural experiences that fulfill a General Education requirement and are easy to fit into one’s schedule.
 Studying abroad for an entire semester requires more planning, but it can certainly be done.

-If this is one of your goals for college, you should start talking to your advisor about it during your first year.
+If this is one of your goals for your university years, you should start talking to your advisor about it during your first year.
 This way you can arrange your courses so that you can anticipate a semester free of science courses in which it would work best to go abroad.
-It is difficult to get science courses for a chemistry or biochemistry major in a study abroad program.
+It can be difficult to get science courses for a chemistry or biochemistry major in a study abroad program.
 You may have to opt for taking a science course over the summer, perhaps calculus, physics or organic chemistry.
 These courses are commonly offered at community colleges and major universities over the summer.
 Another option that some of our majors pursue is to begin physics in the first year.
 This provides you with more flexibility down the road.
-While this may appear daunting initially, physics and engineering majors begin physics in their first year, so you would be in a class with many other freshmen.
+While this may appear initially daunting to you, physics and engineering majors begin physics in their first year, so you would be in a class with many other freshmen.
+The study abroad program offered at Oxford University allows students to take several science courses, and many of our majors have fulfilled some of their chemistry requirements through this program.

 What classes should I take in high school to prepare me for studying chemistry or biochemistry in college?

 You should take four years of science and math.
-Taking a broad range of science courses, including physics, is more important than focusing on multiple years of chemistry.
-Some high school students find time in their schedules for two years of chemistry; however, don’t do that at the expense of physics.
+Taking a broad range of science courses, including physics, is more important than focusing on multiple years of chemistry, although some high school students find time in their schedules for two years of chemistry.
+However, don’t do that at the expense of physics.
 Broad exposure will better prepare you for the range of science courses that are part of the majors in our department.
 Take four years of math as well, preferably at least through pre-calculus.
-All of our majors require at least one semester of Calculus.
+All our majors require at least one semester of Calculus.
 All except the B.A. in Biochemistry require at least two semesters of Calculus.

 But I don’t like math...